I’ve been waiting on a book from Lynn.

 You can buy the Kindle version at Amazon.

 - Follow Lynn:

-Her journey from writing to publishing is on her Facebook page (her author website is coming soon).
+Her journey from writing to publishing is on her Facebook page.
 Read Lynn’s blog, “Let All Creation Sing”.

 - Do You Judge My Southern Accent?